h33p/m0dular-csgo/README.md

 ```

 ##### Cross compiling for Windows
-Clang with the power of lld can be used to compile a fully functional library for windows on a Linux or Mac operating system.
+Clang and lld can be used to compile a fully functional library for windows on a Linux or Mac operating system.

 It is required to acquire a set of header and library files from the Visual Studio installation and put it in a specific structure, which looks like this:
 - \<msvc_dir\>: